ChessMax/awesome-programming-languages/README.md

 - [Mn](https://github.com/h3rald/mn) - A truly minimal concatenative programming language.
 - [Modula-2](https://freepages.modula2.org/) - Modula-2 is a programming language developed by Niklaus Wirth at ETH in Zurich, Switzerland in the late 70's.
 Wirth also developed Algol-W, Pascal, Modula, and Oberon.
 Modula-2 corrects some of the deficiencies of Pascal.
 It is suitable for learning programming, for large projects written and maintained in the fashion of professional software engineers, and for real time embedded systems.
 Modula-2 is small, expressive, easy to learn and to read.
 - [Modula-3](https://github.com/modula3/cm3) - Critical Mass Modula-3.
+- [Mojo](https://github.com/modularml/mojo) - Mojo is a new programming language that bridges the gap between research and production by combining Python syntax and ecosystem with systems programming and metaprogramming features.
+Mojo is still young, but it is designed to become a superset of Python over time.
 - [Mond](https://github.com/Rohansi/Mond) - A scripting language for .NET Core.
 You can try it in a browser [here](https://rohbot.net/mond/).
 - [Monkey 2](https://github.com/blitz-research/monkey2) - Monkey2 is an easy to use, cross platform, games oriented programming language from Blitz Research.
 - [Monkey X](https://github.com/blitz-research/monkey/) - A games oriented programming language from Blitz Research.